 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Creedmoor is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Creedmoor is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Creedmoor who work in sales jobs (13.18%), management occupations (12.41%), and healthcare (11.87%).
+Overall, Creedmoor is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Creedmoor who work in office and administrative support (12.57%), sales jobs (11.23%), and management occupations (10.25%).

-Being a small city, Creedmoor does not have a public transit system used by locals to get to and from work.
+Creedmoor is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Creedmoor who are college-educated is somewhat higher than the average US community of 21.84%: 25.15% of adults in Creedmoor have at least a bachelor's degree.
+The education level of Creedmoor citizens is substantially higher than the typical US community, as 33.40% of adults in Creedmoor have at least a bachelor's degree.

 Creedmoor is an extremely ethnically-diverse city.
 The people who call Creedmoor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Creedmoor residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Creedmoor include Irish, English, Scottish, and African.
+Important ancestries of people in Creedmoor include English, Irish, African, and European.

 The most common language spoken in Creedmoor is English.
-Other important languages spoken here include African languages and Portuguese.
+Other important languages spoken here include Spanish and Portuguese.